 Royal Life Saving offers a number of lifesaving programs and awards that are offered through schools, pools and community groups.

-To be able to deliver any Recreational Training you will need to become a Facilitator with Royal Life Saving; click here to find out how.
+To be able to deliver any of our Recreational Training and order resources and certificates, you will need to become a Facilitator with Royal Life Saving; CLICK HERE to find out how.

 Rescue and Bronze Awards